rromaniuk31/NHL-Streamlit-Simulator/README.md

 # NHL-Streamlit-Simulator
-A place to house the code for my NHL Stremlit Simulator app
+A place to house the code for my NHL Streamlit Simulator app.